About the ABE

-A student enrolled in the year that the certificate in endodontics will be issued and received from an advanced education program in endodontics accredited by the Commission on Dental Accreditation of the ADA, whose application and payment of the Written Examination fee have been accepted and approved by the Board.
+An endodontic resident, enrolled in the year that the certificate in endodontics will be issued from an advanced education program in endodontics accredited by either the Commission on Dental Accreditation (CODA) of the ADA, or the Commission on Dental Accreditation of Canada (CDAC), whose application and payment of the Written Examination fee have been accepted and approved by the ABE.

-Board Eligible status is only available to endodontists that have been awarded and have received a Certificate in Endodontics by an advanced education program in endodontics accredited by the Commission on Dental Accreditation of the ADA or to endodontists who satisfy the criteria of the ABE’s alternative pathway for graduates of non-accredited advanced education programs in endodontics
+Board Eligible status is only available to endodontists that have been awarded and have received a Certificate in Endodontics by an advanced education program in endodontics accredited by the Commission on Dental Accreditation (CODA) of the ADA, or the Commission on Dental Accreditation of Canada (CDAC), or to endodontists who satisfy the criteria of the ABE’s alternative pathway for graduates of non-accredited advanced education programs in endodontics

 An endodontist who has satisfied all requirements of the Certification process of the ABE has been declared Board Certified by the Directors of the ABE, and maintains Board Certification.
 This individual is a Diplomate of the ABE.